Extra Large Heavy Duty Bariatric Wheelchairs

 Example:

-• What activities will the chair be used for?
+2. What activities will the bariatric wheelchair be used for?

 User Seat Size Measuring Tips

-The user will measure from hip to hip and from shoulder to shoulder.
-A wheelchair needs to be wide enough to accommodate the user's arms so that their arms are not cramped against their sides.
-It also cannot be so wide so that the user slides around or does not have adequate arm support.
+The user should measure themselves from hip to hip and from shoulder to shoulder.
+A wheelchair needs to be wide enough to accommodate the user's arms, so that they have enough freedom to move and feel comfortable.
+It also cannot be so wide that the user slides around or does not have adequate arm support.

 Frequently Asked Questions